 We’ve recently kicked off our ‘Rewilding Ealing’ initiative with the reintroduction of locally extinct and nationally threatened species, the diminutive Harvest Mouse.
 Also known by its scientific name of Micromys minutus, or the ‘minute micro mouse’, it’s the UK and Europe’s smallest rodent, and the only one with a prehensile tail designed to cling to the finest of grass stalks and vegetation as it climbs.

-Last year we outlined the aims, preliminary survey work and preparations for the project in a live webinar, recording available to watch here:
+Last year we outlined the aims, preliminary survey work and preparations for the project in a live webinar, a recording is available to watch here:

-We were thrilled with the reaction to our crowdfunding campaign to raise funds not only to source mice in large numbers for release but also allow us to buy equipment and housing for our very own captive breeding facility.
+We were thrilled with the reaction to our crowdfunding campaign, helping us to raise funds to source mice in large numbers for release and also allowing us to buy equipment and housing for our very own captive breeding facility.
 We asked our community of wildlife fans to sponsor a mouse for £10 and reached our target within days.
-The crowdfunder, which is still open to donations to support our borough wide conservation efforts, can be found here:
+The crowdfunder, which is still open to donations to support our borough-wide conservation efforts, can be found here:

 And since the initial release we’ve had quite a bit of interest and coverage including BBC London and Scotland news.
 Check out the release and see these amazing little rodents being set free into the wild after a potential absence of 30-40 years from our borough here:

 Group reintroduces the threatened Harvest Mouse back to London!